BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk3Lab.md

 > done
 ```

+This way, you can see the progress of the script as it runs (as names are printed to the screen), but the main results are printed to a file.

 **Reusing scripts**

 This lesson has taught you a few ways to connect several Unix commands together to make a powerful tool for obtaining information.
 Getting commands to work can be tricky, and you may want a way to save the work you've done for future reference.
 You can print the commands you've entered using `history`.
 In many circumstances, you may want to recall just the last few lines and save them to a file: